SomervilleCC/interactivesomerville/README.md

 ###GREENLINE
-Greenline (aka inTeractiveSomerville) is a tool for VISUALIZING ISSUES, asking questions, learning facts, sharing data, and contributing ideas related to the GREEN LINE EXTENSION in Somerville, MA.
+Greenline (aka inTeractiveSomerville) is a tool for visualizing issues, asking questions, learning facts, sharing data, and contributing ideas related to the GREEN LINE EXTENSION in Somerville, MA.
 ###HOW IT WORKS
 The experience is visual, intuitive, fun.
 Users are invited to register, create an identify, submit content, learn and interact as a community through maps.
 Additional context is provided by: